delta-incubator/delta-docs/src/content/docs/latest/apache-spark-connector/table-streaming/delta-sink.md

   .toTable("events")
 ```

-## Complete Mode
+### Complete mode

-You can use Structured Streaming to replace the entire table with every batch.
-A common use case is computing a summary using aggregation:
+You can also use Structured Streaming to replace the entire table with every batch.
+One example use case is to compute a summary using aggregation:

-### Python Example
+**Python**

 ```python
 (spark.readStream